UIUC-iSchool-DataViz/is445_bcubcg_fall2025/syllabus.md

 ## General Assignment Info
-Assignments in this course will be a mixture of coding/visualization work and written work.
+Assignments in this course will be a mixture of coding/visualization work and written work, supplemented with a few quizzes on course material.
 These two may not be distinct assignments; students will be asked to describe their code and justify choices for making decisions with respect to visualizations.